maxmind/GeoIP2-php/index.md

 use GeoIp2\WebService\Client;

 // This creates a Client object that can be reused across requests.
-// Replace "42" with your user ID and "license_key" with your license
+// Replace "42" with your account ID and "license_key" with your license
 // key.
 $client = new Client(42, 'abcdef123456');